JeffreyYeung7/RBM-Recommender/README.md

 compared the differences between Baseline, SVD, SVD++, and KNN.

-We also did some simple data analysis on the dataset and observed a few trends, some of which were predictable and straightforward, but some are also interesting.
+We also did some simple data analysis on the dataset and observed a few trends, some of which were predictable and straightforward, but some were also interesting.